HyperCodec/Block-Physics/README.md

 - maxaffectedblocks - The max amount of blocks changed by one block update (0 for infinite)
 - chainupdates - Whether or not blocks update each other at all (useful against lag and with autoupdates)
 - fallingblocksupdate - Whether or not the falling blocks landing can cause stuff to fall
+- projectilesupdate - Whether or not projectiles can cause updates when they land
 - autoupdatedistance - Distance from players that blocks autoupdate (0 to disable)
 - realisticexplosions - Whether or not explosions have realistic qualities to them
 - explosionupdates - Whether or not explosions update nearby blocks (excluding blocks flung from it) (requires realisticexplosions to be true)